pineboat/pineboat.github.io/content/post/javascript_promise_is_future.md

 draft: true
 author: "vijayabharathib"
 title: "JavaScript Promises Can Help You Fix Callback Hell"
 subtitle: "Promises are the new return type of most of the asynchronous web APIs in JavaScript.
-Promises help you compose functions better than callbacks."
+Promises help you compose functions better."
 date: "2018-05-30T08:15:59+05:30"
 publishdate: "2018-05-30T08:15:59+05:30"
 tags: ["Javascript","ES6","Promises","Asynchronous","Callbacks"]
 categories: ["Javascript"]
-image: "/img/newlogo.png"
+image: "/img/007_promises/javascript_promises.png"
-image_alt: "important message about image"
+image_alt: "JavaScript Promises"
-image_credit: "credit the image owner"
+image_credit: "Patterns from trianglify.io"
 ---
 Javascript Promises give you excellent control over composing functions.
 Promises help you with higher flexibility to sequence asynchronous activities and handle errors. **A whole new generation of Web APIs are starting to use Promises**.
 [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch), [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) and [Notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notification/requestPermission) are some of the examples where Promises are taking over callbacks.